Pressure regulator

-A pressure regulator is a valve that controls the pressure of a fluid or gas to a desired value, using negative feedback from the controlled pressure.
+A pressure regulator is a valve that controls the pressure of a fluid to a desired value, using negative feedback from the controlled pressure.
 Regulators are used for gases and liquids, and can be an integral device with a pressure setting, a restrictor and a sensor all in the one body, or consist of a separate pressure sensor, controller and flow valve.

-Two types are found: The pressure reduction regulator and the back-pressure regulator.
+Two types are found: the pressure reduction regulator and the back-pressure regulator.